the-draupnir-project/planning/design/2025-10-persistent-replica-runtime.md

 The deltas get written to the persistent store and a message is sent to the other threads about the write so that the delta can be read back from the store and propagated to dependencies.

+## Non-deterministic inputs

+The PRR needs non-deterministic inputs in order to do anything useful, such as matrix events, commands, and time scheduling.

+These are provided by _source replicas_.

+### Source replica

+A source replica is a system or client provided replica with no dependencies that produces deltas.
+Source replicas provide no data in their records, only the deltas are significant.

+### Time source replica

+Some protections in Draupnir have time-scheduled background tasks, such as DraupnirNews.

+These should be implemented by having a revision reducer that accepts a tick from a time service.

+The time source replica is a system provided source replica that persists records about when to send ticks to other replicas.
+Each replica that requires time scheduling is given a adaptor replica to bridge them to the time source.
+So that they are not informed about every single tick.